LONDON PIGMENT

 History of Lac Dye Use

 Lac has been used as a dye since the Vedic period (1500–500 BCE) in India.
 By the 11th century, lac lake pigments were employed in manuscript illumination, with evidence also pointing to their use in a 12th-century Orthodox icon from Cyprus.
+It was not until the 14th century, however, that lac lake pigments became widely adopted in European easel painting, where they remained popular through to the 17th century.

 Historical Reproductions

 Lac lake pigments can range from red through purple to pink, depending on the extraction and preparation methods used.
-With documented use from the medieval period and widespread adoption during the late medieval and Italian Renaissance (14th–15th centuries),this pigment is well suited to faithful recreations of artworks from these periods.
+With documented use from the medieval period and widespread adoption during the late medieval and Italian Renaissance (14th–15th centuries), this pigment is well suited to faithful recreations of artworks from these periods.

 Product Details